The term smartphone refers to a multi-functional mobile phone handset with includes features such as a camera, web browser and a high-density display.

-Periodically, smartphone makers issue software updates for their phones' operating systems.
-These can be sent out automatically over the air through the network, or will require the smartphone owner to download them manually.
+Periodically, smartphone manufacturers issue software updates for their phone operating systems.
+These can be sent out automatically via a network, or requires the smartphone owner to download them manually.

 Updates for smartphones generally add great new features and are also used to fix any faults that might have been present with existing versions.

 Google is perhaps the most regular issuer of operating system updates, often putting out several new iterations of its Android platform every year.
 By contrast, Apple usually sends out just one new version each year for the iPhone.